 Lori Brock Children's Discovery Center

-See rare artifacts from the growth of one of the most influential sounds in music - the Bakersfield Sound.
-Our collection includes stage costumes, sheet music, instruments and other memorabilia from some of the most influential voices of the era including Red Simpson, Merle Haggard, Buck Owens, Bonnie Owens, Fuzzy Owen and many more!
+Bakersfield has a sound all its own!
+This collection features stage costumes, sheet music, instruments and other memorabilia from some of the most influential voices of the era including Buck Owens, Merle Haggard, Red Simpson, Bonnie Owens, Fuzzy Owen and many more.

 Tejon Ranch Gallery